DavidGoodwin/amavisd-wblist/README.md

 6) Yes it's crude but it is functional.
 It does what it needs to do.
 Once I know this is working right I will work on the interface.

-BTW, if you want something to manage the quarantine, try mailzu (http://www.mailzu.net/).
-Maybe at some point I can integrate all of this into a patch for mailzu.

-If you have any questions or problems or if you want to submit a bug report please email me at jbourne@hardrock.org.

-James Bourne <jbourne@hardrock.org>
-Calgary, Alberta
-Feb.
-18, 2008